-Chapter VIII Of My Current Campaign, Which Began A Year Ago, As Written/Retold By My Player Who Plays Vilven
+Chapter VI Of My Current Campaign, Which Began A Year Ago, As Written/Retold By My Player Who Plays Vilven

 Vilven was shocked at what Grid had told her.
 A dragon?
 Living in the lake?
 A deep part of her thought he was just trying to jest, but even if he was being serious, he must be misguided, right?
 Though the lake was enormous, she surely would have seen some evidence of a dragon.
 I mean, it was a dragon.

 She turned to look up at his beautiful, lion face with questioning.

 “Grid, you must be mistaken,” she started as she picked up the bowl she dropped, the contents not salvageable “I have been in that lake for the past two days, I even searched it rather extensively, and there was no sign of anything remotely similar to a dragon.”

 Grid took a long, final drag of his pipe, then proceeded to clean it expertly into the fire.
 His yellow eyes focused before him at what he was doing.

 “Well maybe not now, but she’ll be back ” He responded, pausing for a moment as he almost formally put his pipe back into his pouch.